-The information in this report that relates to mineral exploration results is based on information compiled or reviewed by Darren Holden is an advisor to the company.
-Darren Holden is a member of the Australasian Institute of Mining and Metallurgy and has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration, and to the activity being undertaken, to qualify as a Competent Person as defined in the 2012 edition of the 'Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves' (JORC code).
+The information in this report that relates to mineral exploration results outside of the Bowdens Silver Project area is based on information compiled or reviewed by Mr Darren Holden who is an advisor to the company.
+Mr Holden is a member of the Australasian Institute of Mining and Metallurgy and has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration, and to the activity being undertaken, to qualify as a Competent Person as defined in the 2012 edition of the 'Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves' (JORC code).
 Mr Holden consents to the inclusion in this report of the matters based on the information in the form and context in which it appears.